Sherwin Williams Requisite Gray: A Warm Neutral

 Each shade of Sherwin Williams greige paint will have a different feel when you put it on your walls based on how light or dark it is and its undertones.

-Requisite Gray vs. Agreeable Gray
+SW Requisite Gray vs. SW Agreeable Gray

 Agreeable Gray by Sherwin Williams is definitely lighter than Requisite Gray with an LRV of 60.
 It is slightly warmer too with more brown in its undertones and won't appear violet on your walls, but does have a slight green undertone.

-Requisite Gray vs. Mindful Gray
+SW Requisite Gray vs. SW Mindful Gray

 Requisite Gray is slightly darker than Sherwin Williams Mindful Gray and definitely has more brown in it making it a warmer gray.
 It also has violet undertones which can be tricky in different lighting situations.

-Requisite Gray vs. Repose Gray
+SW Requisite Gray vs. SW Repose Gray

-Requisite is quite a bit darker than SW Repose Gray and has a much stronger violet undertone.
+SW Requisite Gray is quite a bit darker than SW Repose Gray and has a much stronger violet undertone.
 Requisite Gray works better in bright rooms with a lot of warm light to balance out its cool undertones.